Software Patent Search: Everything You Need to KnowPatent Law ResourcesUtility Patent

 Some of the programs and software available for searching patents address these issues.
 But searching the USPTO database on your own for software patents is still difficult.
 That's why using external software is necessary when you're doing a software patent search.

-Not every software patent expert agrees with Lee and Mulligan.
-Even though a large number of software patents exist, most of them aren't relevant to the search you'll be conducting.
+However, even though a large number of software patents exist, most of them aren't relevant to the search you'll be conducting.
 For instance, you don't have to look at expired patents (most expire after 20 years).

 Companies don't usually have to review all the patents their competitors hold.
 Licensing agreements can take care of some problems with infringement.
 Companies have portfolios of patents and usually license groups of software together.